-After 27 years in Andalusia offering rural Spanish real estate we can help with practical advice learnt from experience.
+After 28 years in Andalucia offering rural Spanish real estate we can help with practical advice learnt from experience.

 The following are some of the more common questions we get from clients.
 Of course, feel free to contact us with your queries.